gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 - Bundler
 - Jekyll (at the time of this post the latest version supported by GitHub pages was 3.8.4.
 Check out the list of supported versions [here](https://pages.github.com/versions/))

-Once Ruby is install on you computer, run the following commands to installed the required gems:
+Once Ruby is install on you computer, run the following commands to install the gems:

 {% highlight shell %}
 gem install bundler
 gem install jekyll -v 3.8.5
 {% endhighlight %}

-You should now be able to use [Bundler](https://bundler.io/) to create your Jekyll site:
+You should now be able to create your Jekyll site with [Bundler](https://bundler.io/):

 {% highlight shell %}
 bundle init